ObenaufLab/CaTCH/README.txt

 -d  Directory in which to save all output files.
 -T  The path to barcoding_results_template.Rmd .
--v  The file assigning samples to conditions and colours (see Input section above) -p  Instead of an HTML report, output just the figures into a PDF file.
+-v  The file assigning samples to conditions and colours (see Input section above) -p  Instead of an HTML report (more information and more interaction), output just the figures into a PDF file (for Illustrator or presentations).
--r  Comma-separated list (without spaces) of integers designating the samples to use as reference abundance (in order they appear in the summaries file) (Default: 1).
+-r  Comma-separated list (without spaces) of integers designating the samples to use as reference abundance.
+The numbers should correspond to the order in which  the samples appear in the collective summaries file) (Default: 1).
--N  Count threshold for barcodes to analyse (Default: 50).
+-N  Count threshold for barcodes (Default: 50).
+The counting generates many low-count barcodes, as a result of sequencing errors.
+These inflate the number of barcodes, so this threshold is provided to cut out that noise.
--A  Proportional abundance threshold to consider barcodes top hits (Default: 0.01)
+-A  Proportional abundance threshold to consider barcodes top hits (Default: 0.01).
+Range 0 - 1.